gadzooks00/snaptics-website/pages/software.md

 For pin assignments from the microcontroller to the Snaptics PCB board please check out our [Electronics Page](www.snaptics.org/electronics).

-## Template Code - Under Construction
+## Template Code
-We are still working on our software page including full Snaptics example projects with template code.
-Please check back here at a later date!
+A selection of template code is available on our project [Github page](https://github.com/gadzooks00/snaptics).